bummbummgarage/bummbummgarage.github.io/privacy-policy.md

 See legal notice

-Phone: [Telefonnummer der verantwortlichen Stelle]
-E-mail: [E-Mail-Adresse der verantwortlichen Stelle]

 The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g., names, e-mail addresses, etc.).

 ### Storage duration

 Unless a more specific storage period has been specified in this privacy policy, your personal data will remain with us until the purpose for which it was collected no longer applies.
 If you assert a justified request for deletion or revoke your consent to data processing, your data will be deleted, unless we have other legally permissible reasons for storing your personal data (e.g., tax or commercial law retention periods); in the latter case, the deletion will take place after these reasons cease to apply.

+### General information on the legal basis for the data processing on this website

+If you have consented to data processing, we process your personal data on the basis of Art.
+6(1)(a) GDPR or Art.
+9 (2)(a) GDPR, if special categories of data are processed according to Art.
+9 (1) DSGVO.
+In the case of explicit consent to the transfer of personal data to third countries, the data processing is also based on Art.
+49 (1)(a) GDPR.
+If you have consented to the storage of cookies or to the access to information in your end device (e.g., via device fingerprinting), the data processing is additionally based on § 25 (1) TTDSG.
+The consent can be revoked at any time.
+If your data is required for the fulfillment of a contract or for the implementation of pre-contractual measures, we process your data on the basis of Art.
+6(1)(b) GDPR.
+Furthermore, if your data is required for the fulfillment of a legal obligation, we process it on the basis of Art.
+6(1)(c) GDPR.
+Furthermore, the data processing may be carried out on the basis of our legitimate interest according to Art.
+6(1)(f) GDPR.
+Information on the relevant legal basis in each individual case is provided in the following paragraphs of this privacy policy.

 ### Information on data transfer to the USA and other non-EU countries

-Among other things, tools of companies domiciled in the United States or other from a data protection perspective non-secure non-EU countries, are integrated into our website.
+Among other things, we use tools of companies domiciled in the United States or other from a data protection perspective non-secure non-EU countries.
 If these tools are active, your personal data may potentially be transferred to these non-EU countries and may be processed there.
 We must point out that in these countries, a data protection level that is comparable to that in the EU cannot be guaranteed.
 For instance, U.S. enterprises are under a mandate to release personal data to the security agencies and you as the data subject do not have any litigation options to defend yourself in court.
 Hence, it cannot be ruled out that U.S. agencies (e.g., the Secret Service) may process, analyze, and permanently archive your personal data for surveillance purposes.
 We have no control over these processing activities.

 ### Revocation of your consent to the processing of data